3rdof2/3rdof2/README.md

 # 👋 Hi, I’m 3rdof2
-I'm an engineer by education, a program manager and systems engineer by profession, and a amature hobbyist in Golang, GIS, and space tracking.
+I'm an engineer by education, a program manager and systems engineer by profession, and an amature Golang hobiest.
 This repository includes products that I've built for my own learning or use.

 ## About Me
 - 👨‍💻 Professionally: I am a Leader, Systems Engineer, and Program Manager